kojix2/deepl-cli/README.md

 # Ctrl + D
 ```

-(Experimental feature) Translate text from the clipboard:
+Translate text from the clipboard:

 ```sh
 deepl --paste